MWP/megasquirt-dash-display/README.md

  installed.

  Mark Williams (2019-07-01)
- Distributed under the MIT License (see LICENCE file)
+ Distributed under the Attribution-NonCommercial-ShareAlike 4.0 International licence (see LICENCE file)

  Other source-code / libraries taken from various sources with appropriate licences.
  See licence information contained within those files.